 Clatsop County has participated in the National Flood Insurance Program since 1974.
+Adopted in 1978, a floodplain ordinance is now in effect.
 A floodplain ordinance was adopted in 1978 and continues to be in effect.
 In 2018, the County was required to update the floodplain ordinance when Flood Insurance Rate Maps (FIRMs) were updated for properties along the Pacific Ocean coast.
 On October 1, 2021, FEMA implemented its Risk 2.0 Insurance Mapping Program.
 This program is intended to revise flood insurance rates based not only upon a structure's location to the Base Flood Elevation (BFE), but also to reflect the rebuild cost of the structures themselves.
-The revisions stem from a decadeslong de facto subsidization of larger, higher-cost housing in flood-prone areas by smaller, lower-cost dwellings.
+The revisions stem from a decades-long de facto subsidization of larger, higher-cost housing in flood-prone areas by smaller, lower-cost dwellings.
 The program will adjust flood insurance rates over a period of several years until property owners are paying the full amount of the costs to insure their buildings.
 This will result in a premium decrease for some property owners within the county, but may result in higher premiums for other property owners.
+The purpose of these requirements is not to prohibit development in the floodplain but rather to encourage the most appropriate use of flood-prone areas.
+Buildings must be designed to minimize flood damage by flood proofing the structure or elevating it above the base flood.
+Twogeneral methods are available to raise the lowest floor of a residence to or above the base flood level.
+One of these requires filling the low-lying area with compacted soil, then building in the conventional manner.
+The other method requires construction of an elevated foundation to raise the lowest floor of the residence above the base flood level.
+In addition, any new or replacement on-site waste disposal system or water system must be so located or designed to avoid impairment or contamination from flooding.

-General policies regarding flood hazards, stream flooding and other hazards are contained in the County-wide Natural Hazards Element of the Comprehensive Plan.
+General policies regarding flood hazards are contained in the County-wide Natural Hazards Element of the Comprehensive Plan.